Posted on December 4, 2013 in Teen Drinking

 Middle schoolers are fresh out of the ‘little kid’ stage but have yet to enter into their full-fledged teen experience.
 Nonetheless, government reports say that these fresh-faced youngsters are already busy experimenting with alcohol.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) tracks drug and alcohol use in our country through its annual National Household Survey on Drug Use and Health.
 In 2007 the SAMHSA found that 25 percent of eighth graders had had a drink of alcohol during the past 30 days and 18 percent of them had been drunk at least one time during the past year.

 The survey further revealed that close to 30 percent of teens ages 12 to 20 were drinking alcohol and close to 20 percent were binge drinking (consuming five plus drinks on one occasion).
 Another six percent described themselves as heavy drinkers.
-Adults should take note of these figures as alcohol can work just like a drug – it can be abused, be a source of addiction and damage good health.
+Adults should take note of these figures as alcohol can work just like a drug – it can be abused, be a source of addiction which will require treatment, and damage good health.